Codecademy/docs/content/php/concepts/string-functions/terms/money-format/money-format.md

 - `#n` (optional): Specifies the maximum amount of digits that can be on the left side of the decimal point.
 The typical usage is to keep the formatting aligned in the return columns.
 If the digits to the left of the decimal point is less than `n`, fill characters are used.

-This specification is not used if the digits to the left of the decimal point is greater than `n`.
+This specification is not used if the digits to the left of the decimal point are greater than `n`.
 If the `^` flag is not used and there are grouping separators, they will be put before the filling characters.
-However, grouping separators do not apply to fill characters, even if the fill characters are a digit.
+However, grouping separators will not be used with fill characters, even if the fill character is a digit.

-To keep alignment, currency, positive, or negative symbols that appear on either side (beginning or end) of the formatted output will be padded to ensure that all formats are of equivalent lengths.
+Currency symbols and positive or negative symbols that appear at the beginning or end of the formatted output will be padded with spaces to ensure that all formats are of equivalent lengths.

 #### Right Precision